TheReverseWasp/RW_Spark-Notes/RW_Spark-Notes a67da2ab976a403c933d68ea1e9a6417/Python and AWS Master Big Data with PySpark and AW 03e968866423485da615cd1dfa26c788.md

 # Python and AWS: Master Big Data with PySpark and AWS

-Disclaimer: The Overall course belongs to AI Sciences not to me, this notes is based on their course.
+Disclaimer: The Overall course belongs to AI Sciences not to me, this notes are based on their course.

 The course URL: